ytrevor81/custom-ethereum-cryptocurrency/README.md

 # custom-ethereum-cryptocurrency
 The TrevToken ICO Sale website is a React application, buying and selling a custom ERC-20 token named TrevToken (TVT) on Rinkeby.
-Visit the website here: https://ytrevor82.github.io/trevtoken-live/

 ### Smart Contracts: